aambrioso1/HCC-Programming-Project/README.md

 MadLib.py:   Demonstrates how to use interploted f-strings by generated random responses for a MadLib.

-comprehension.py: demonstrates using comprehension to construct lists, sets, and dictionaries.
+comprehension.py: This is a lesson in comprehension.
+Comprehension is a nice way to build lists, sets, and dictionaries.

 QuizGenerator.py: Generates multiple-choice quiz questions.
 Based on a program in Al Sweigart's nice book "Automate the Boring Stuff."